watisluv1910/jft-course-work/README.md

 ## Contributing

-Contributions to the KLV Project are welcome!
-This project is designed for study purposes, so if you find any bugs, issues, or have any suggestions, please open an issue or submit a pull request
+Contributions to the project are welcome!
+This project is designed for study purposes, so if you find any bugs, issues, or have any suggestions, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.

-## Acknowledgements

-The KLV Project team would like to thank all the contributors for their hard work and dedication.

 ## Contact

-For any inquiries or questions, please contact the project team at klvproject@gmail.com.
+For any inquiries or questions, please contact us at nasevich.vlasd.03@gmail.com.